 Having only a single source of new business is extremely dangerous.
 Being unable to control that source makes it doubly so.

-Firstly it’s extremely reliable.
-If I pay a newspaper to run my ad, there’s an extremely high probability the ad will actually be run.
-It’s much harder to get such reliable and consistent lead flow from free marketing methods such as word of mouth.
+If I pay a newspaper to run my emotional direct response ad there’s a high probability the ad will actually be run.
+It’s much harder to get reliable and consistent lead flow from free marketing methods such as word of mouth.

-Secondly paid marketing forces you to focus on return on investment (ROI).
 If a paid marketing method is not working, you cut it.
 You don’t waste further time or money on it.
-Whereas when the marketing method is nominally free, such as with word of mouth, we tend to be less ruthless and often end up wasting huge amounts of time because we didn’t have to pay anything upfront.
-However there’s an opportunity cost which, if careful analysis is done, often translates to a surprisingly large amount of real money.
+Whereas when the marketing method is free, such as with word of mouth, we tend to be less ruthless and often end up wasting huge amounts of time because we didn’t have to pay anything upfront.
+However, there’s an opportunity cost which, if careful analysis is done, often translates to a surprisingly large amount of real money.